Check out our videos, landowner

 Property owners within the Snohomish Conservation District are eligible for free soil testing on their property to be administered by a staff planner.

-1. Any land owner can receive up to 5 free soil tests if they sign up for a site visit with a SCD Farm/Resource Planner.
+1. Any land owner can receive a free soil test if they sign up for a site visit with a SCD Farm/Resource Planner or urban planner.

 2. There will be a limit of 250 free soil tests, to be administered on a first come first served bases.

 3. Once test results are received, a follow-up consultation and nutrient management plan are provided.

 EQIP - Funding From the Environmental Quality Incentive Program is Now Available